Set Your Table for a Sweet and Sticky Earthquake Shake

 - Sugar cubes (approximately 600)

-- Peanut butter (32 oz.), or a substitute, such as soy butter if you are allergic to peanuts.
+- No stir peanut butter (32 oz.), or a substitute, such as soy butter if you are allergic to peanuts.
 Ask your parent or allergist what a good substitute is for you.

 To prepare your soil trays, you will need: